 Example: Say you get hit by another car whilst crossing a junction.
 No major injuries, just some bruises, which will heal over the next few weeks until you cannot even see where they were.
 Your brain 'heals' in the same way.
 You may be upset initially, and then talk to friends and colleagues about the event, and without even thinking about it, learn any lessons, file away useful information, and process any relevant emotions or sensations.
 This way, when you look back at the event a few months or years later, it is just remembered as an unpleasant experience.

 For some, they are not able to process the experience (fully or at all), and it may continue to intrude in everyday life.
 For example, there may be negative beliefs such as "I am powerless", or "I cannot trust anyone", there may be body sensations, such as feelings of tension, or a heightened emotion, such as anxiety.
-This may have unwanted intrusions into a person's life, such as when approaching a road junction a person may go into a state of fight/flight and be aware of a heightened state of anxiety, yet also less able to focus on their driving.
+This may have unwanted intrusions into a person's life, such as when approaching a road junction, a person may go into a state of fight/flight and be aware of a heightened state of anxiety, yet also less able to focus on their driving.

 What we will cover

-- Hypnosis and EMDR
+- Metaphors for EMDR

-- Creating the SUD and VOC scales
+- Working with SUD and VOC scales

-- The standard protocol: Images, beliefs, emotions and body sensations
+- Processing images, beliefs, emotions and sensations

-- Working through blockages
+- Working through blocks and loops

 11/12 November 2017